AguaClara/2StageCoagAddition/[2 stage coagulant addition][Spring 2018].md

     Figure 8: Experiment outcome with and without humic acid

-Table 2:  Experimental Parameter for Figure 8
+Table 2:  Experimental Parameters for Figure 8

 | Parameter | Value |
 | --------- | ----- |